martincipriano/resst-api-manager/readme.txt

 == Description ==

-REST API Manager is a powerful plugin designed for administrators to gain better control over WordPress REST API endpoints.
+**REST API Manager** is a powerful plugin designed for administrators to gain better control over WordPress REST API endpoints.
 This plugin provides a simple interface to toggle specific endpoints on or off, offering improved security and customization for your site.

 **Features:**
 - View all registered REST API endpoints.
-- Enable or disable specific endpoints with a single click.
-- Prevent unauthorized access to sensitive data via REST API.
+- Prevent unauthorized access to sensitive data by enabling/disabling specific endpoints.
-- Fully integrates with the WordPress admin dashboard.

 **Use Cases:**
 - Enhance security by disabling unused or vulnerable API endpoints.